Sohou08/Hadoop-Spark/file_format/readme.md

     * It stores metadata with data and supports schema evolution
     * JSON is lightweight text-based format in comparison to XML
 * __Drawback__
-    * JSON is not splittable and Lack indexing
+    * JSON is not splittable and lack indexing
 * __Ecosystems__
-    * It is privileged format for web applications and exchange format for NoSQL databases For example, in case of MongoDB, the use of BSON is noticed instead the standard format.
+    * It is privileged format for web applications and an exchange format for NoSQL databases For example, in case of MongoDB, the use of BSON is noticed instead the standard format.
 BSON’s binary structure encodes type and length information, which allows it to be parsed much more quickly than the standard format.
 However, that doesn’t mean you can’t think of MongoDB as a JSON database (JSON text).
 In addition, the architecture of JSON text is easier to modify for instance in MongoDB than in structured database as Postgres where you'd need to extract the whole document for changing.
     * It is a used language in GraphQL by bringing also a data fully typed.
     GraphQL is a query language for an API.
 Instead of working with rigid server-defined endpoints, you can send queries to get exactly the data you are looking for in one request ([documentation](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)).